Guide to choosing the niche of your blog

 Monthly search volume:

-On my site, there are two main types of keywords that I target when it comes to SEO : high-volume, high-competition keywords and medium-volume and low-competition keywords.
+On my site, there are two main types of keywords that I target when it comes to SEO: high-volume, high-competition keywords and medium-volume, low-competition keywords.

 1. Revenue Factors: Medium Volume, Low Competition, High CPC Keywords

-The first keywords that new blogs should look for are keywords with medium volume and low competition.
+The first keywords that new blogs should look for are keywords that are medium in volume and have low competition.

 For example, let's take an example from an article about webinar software.

-4,300 is not a very high monthly search volume, but like the Position 1 receives over 33% of traffic, you can expect to receive 1,419 visitors per month to your blog for position 1 on this term.
+4,300 is not a very high monthly search volume, but since position 1 receives over 33% of traffic, you can expect to receive 1,419 visitors per month on your blog for position 1 on this term.

 Also, with a low difficulty level of 22, this term should be relatively easy to classify.

-Finally, with an average CPC of $25, this is a valuable, high-intent search term.
+Finally, with an average CPC of $25, it's a valuable, high-intent search term.

 If the keyword webinar software is the subject of 4,300 searches per month, there are thousands of potential variants of this keyword - for example, best webinar software, webinar tools, webinar platforms, etc.